 Pittsburgh’s counter-strategy involves quick passes and screens designed to neutralize Houston’s pass rush by getting the ball out before pressure can arrive.
 The Steelers have the receivers to make this work.
 George Pickens has developed into a genuine number-one target, using his 6-foot-3 frame and contested-catch ability to win on short and intermediate routes.
 Pat Freiermuth provides a reliable option in the middle of the field.
 Najee Harris can turn dump-offs into significant gains when given space to operate.

 The question is whether Wilson can execute this strategy consistently against a defense that disguises its coverages as effectively as Houston’s.
 The Texans excel at baiting quarterbacks into throws that look open but aren’t, using late rotations to close passing windows that appeared clear before the snap.
-Wilson’s experience should help him recognize these disguises, but recognition and execution are different things when you’re 36 years old and facing the best defense you’ve seen all season.
+Wilson’s experience should help him recognize these disguises, but as NFL Network’s Daniel Jeremiah observed, “recognition and execution are different things when you’re 36 years old and facing the best defense you’ve seen all season.”

-Beyond the immediate playoff implications, tonight’s game carries weight that extends into football history.
-A Texans victory would make C.J.
-Stroud just the fourth quarterback ever to win playoff games in each of his first three NFL seasons.
-The company he would join includes Wilson (2012-14), Flacco (2008-10), and Graham (1946-48).
+Beyond the immediate playoff implications, tonight’s game carries historical weight.
+A Texans victory would place Stroud in that exclusive club of quarterbacks who won playoff games in each of their first three seasons, a distinction only three others have achieved.
 These are not just good quarterbacks but franchise-defining talents who established themselves as winners from the moment they entered the league.

 For Pittsburgh, the stakes are simpler but no less significant.
 Another playoff loss would extend a drought that has become defining for the franchise.
 It would raise questions about Russell Wilson’s future, about head coach Mike Tomlin’s postseason record, about whether this organization can still compete at the highest level.
 The Steelers have made the playoffs in five of the last six seasons without winning a single game.
 At some point, participation becomes meaningless.
 Tonight offers a chance to prove that this year is different.